bryanmcnett/aabo/README.md

 ```
 struct Triangles
 {
-  UpTriangle *up; // giant array of axis-aligned bounding triangles
+  UpTriangle *up; // giant array of triangles that point up
 };

-DownTriangle query; // to test for intersection against that giant array of triangles
+DownTriangle query; // a single triangle that points down, to test for intersections with the giant array
 ```

 But, if both {minA, minB, minC} and {maxA, maxB, maxC} *are* stored, an axis-aligned bounding hexagon appears: